claby2/critwm/README.md

 ## Configuration

-Configuration is done by editing the source code.
+Configuring `critwm` is done by creating and editing the file:

-Most configuration can be done by just editing the configuration file (`src/config.rs`);
+    ~/.config/critwm/config.rs

-however, more advanced changes can be made by editing other files if needed.
+If this file does not exist, [`src/config.def.rs`](./src/config.def.rs) will be used instead.

 ### Layouts

-`critwm` allows you to create a custom layout by adding a file to the layouts directory (`src/layouts/`).
+Custom layouts can be created by adding a file to the layouts directory [`src/layouts`](./src/layouts).
-Each layout should, at the very least, implement a function with the same parameters and return type as `crate::layouts::Layout`.
+Each layout should implement a function with the same parameters and return type as `crate::layouts::Layout`.